iamhabee/map-and-direction-test/README.md

-Map And Diection is a simple react native mobile app below are the steps to clone and run on your local machine and test with either emulator or real devices that has GPS functionality
+Map And Direction is a simple react native mobile app below are the steps to clone and run on your local machine and test with either emulator or real devices that has GPS functionality

 Open your terminal on your local machine and run the following command